-Locals like Trinosophes, a cafe, museum, performance space and art gallery at 1464 Gratiot Ave. as well as Antietam at 1428 Gratiot Ave.
+Locals like Trinosophes, a cafe, museum, performance space and art gallery at 1464 Gratiot Ave.
 Also check out Detroit City Distillery at 2462 Riopelle St. Their tasting room features their small batch, artisanal whiskey, bourbon, gin and vodka.

-There are a number of stores including Detroit Mercantile at 3434 Russell St. and Salt & Cedar which is a printing press, bindery, and bookstore specializing in arts editions and letterpress posters and gallery featuring local artists.
+There are a number of stores including Salt & Cedar which is a printing press, bindery, and bookstore specializing in arts editions and letterpress posters and gallery featuring local artists.
 They also host food events, workshops and more.
 2448 Riopelle St.